People's Action Party: Formation

 The PAP was officially registered as a political party on 21 November 1954.
 Members of the first Central Executive Committee (CEC) of the party include a group of trade unionists, lawyers and journalists such as Lee Kuan Yew, Abdul Samad Ismail, Toh Chin Chye, Devan Nair, S. Rajaratnam, Chan Chiaw Thor, Fong Swee Suan, Tann Wee Keng and Tann Wee Tiong.
 The political party was led by Lee Kuan Yew as its secretary-general, with Toh Chin Chye as its founding chairman.
 Other party officers include Tann Wee Tiong, Lee Gek Seng, Ong Eng Guan and Tann Wee Keng.

 The PAP first contested the 1955 general election in which 25 of 32 seats in the legislature were up for election.
 In this election, the PAP's four candidates gained much support from the trade union members and student groups such as the University Socialist Club, who canvassed for them.
 The party won three seats, one by its leader Lee Kuan Yew for the Tanjong Pagar division and one by PAP co-founder Lim Chin Siong for the Bukit Timah division.
-Then 22 years old unionist Lim Chin Siong was and remained the youngest Assemblyman ever to be elected to office.
+Then 22 years old, Lim was the youngest Assemblyman ever to be elected to office.
 The election was won by the Labour Front headed by David Marshall.

 In April 1956, Lim and Lee represented the PAP at the London Constitutional Talks along with Chief Minister David Marshall which ended in failure as the British declined to grant Singapore internal self-government.
 On 7 June 1956, Marshall, disappointed with the constitutional talks, stepped down as Chief Minister as he had pledged to do so earlier if self-governance was not achieved.
 He was replaced by Lim Yew Hock, another Labour Front member.
 Lim pursued a largely anti-communist campaign and managed to convince the British to make a definite plan for self-government.
 The Constitution of Singapore was revised accordingly in 1958, replacing the Rendel Constitution with one that granted Singapore self-government and the ability for its own population to fully elect its Legislative Assembly.